Editable & Printable Scratch Blocks

 Save

 As usual, lots of opportunities for differentiation.
-For instance, less able pupils could use pupil support cards (see Egg Hunt card which is included in the pack) and/or write a more simple collecting less eggs.
+For instance, less able pupils could use pupil support cards (see support resource which is included in the pack) and/or write a more simple version.
 Your more able pupils could:

 Ideas for differentiation, extension and enrichment are included in the lesson plan.
 Lots of opportunities to be inspired and get creative.